NOTE: Application opens in late-October, yearly

 - Current or past students York University are not required to submit York transcripts.

 - provide a statement of interest (maximum 2 pages in length; single-line spacing) demonstrating commitment to advanced research in the field.
 The statement should include a discussion of the applicant’s background, interests, skills, career goals and research interests.
 Typical questions to be addressed in the statements include but are not limited to:

 - Briefly explain why you have specifically chosen the MA or PhD Program in Health .

 - Indicate your particular interests in the field of Health Policy and Equity.
-Summarize the potential topic on your MA Major Research Paper (MRP), and suggest a potential principal supervisor who you would like to work with on your MRP or summarize the potential topic on your PhD Dissertation and suggest a potential principal supervisor who you would like to work with on your Dissertation.
+Summarize the potential topic on your MA Major Research Paper (MRP), or your PhD Dissertation and suggest a potential principal supervisor who you would like to work with.